eface2face/jsfcp/README.md

 ### Browserified library

-    $ grunt dist
+    $ grunt bundle

 It generates two libraries, both of them exposing the global `window.JsFCP` namespace:

-* `build/jsfcp-X.Y.Z.js`: The uncompressed version.
+* `bundles/jsfcp-X.Y.Z.js`: The uncompressed version.
-* `build/jsfcp-X.Y.Z.min.js`: The minified production-ready version.
+* `bundles/jsfcp-X.Y.Z.min.js`: The minified production-ready version.

-It also generates a soft link `build/jsfcp-last.js` pointing to the uncompressed version.
+It also generates a soft link `bundles/jsfcp-last.js` pointing to the uncompressed version.

 ## Usage in the browser

-Copy the browserified and minified version into your web tree and load it as usual:
+Copy the minified version into your web tree and load it as usual:

     <script src='js/jsfcp-X.Y.Z.min.js'></script>